Dubai Junior International Series 2019

 - Do not seek coaching during play except as permitted under the laws.

-- Do not hit the shuttle recklessly or tamper it to affect its flight or speed.
+- Please do not hit the shuttle recklessly or tamper it to affect its flight or speed.

 - Follow the march-out procedure, as instructed.